- PRAIRIE DOG BIOLOGY

 In addition to the ultra sound being sent out, it also uses LED bulbs located just underneath the controller head.
 These light up when its dark which effectively give the units an “evil” look at night.
 Small animals that like to forage on the ground will look up and see these discreet lights and perceive it to be a predator.
 This in turn will make them uncomfortable and nervous.
 Combined with the ultra sound, the vibration and the audible sound, the deluxe repeller is powerful enough to be used in the middle of a an active prairie dogs colony and within two weeks, can be enough to force them to leave.

-So if you have active prairie dogs and want to use this unit as a way to get them to leave, only deploy units directly to active tunnels and nests.
+So if you have active prairie dogs and want to use this unit as a way to get them to leave, only deploy units directly to active tunnels and nests right after you gas them.
 Do not install units along property borders for the first two weeks.
 This will give the nesting prairie dogs a way to escape.
-After two weeks of no activity, you should be able to move units out of the tunnels and further out into the yard but if animals are attempting to come back, use the gassers below to ensure they don’t.
+After two weeks of no activity following the gassing and isntallation, you should be able to move units out of the tunnels and further out into the yard but if animals are attempting to come back, use the gassers below to ensure they don’t.
 Using this process you can effectively take back your yard bit by bit as you push nesting animals back and away from your home and ultimately out of the yard.

 Coverage for these units is a bit more compared to the basic unit.
 So for loamy soft soil, plan on getting 4,000-5,000 sq/ft of coverage.
 But for hard pan, 6,500 to 7,500 sq/ft per unit is to be expected.
 Along property borders, place units every 45-50 feet.